East Africa Emergency 2011

-If you would like to support World Vision Australia to prepare for other emergencies around the world, please make a donation to our Emergency & Preparedness Fund.This enables World Vision to pre-stock and position life-saving supplies and ensures trained staff can be on the scene quickly when emergencies like this occur in developing countries.
+If you would like to support World Vision Australia to prepare for other emergencies around the world, please make a donation to our Disaster Ready fund.This enables World Vision to pre-stock and position life-saving supplies and ensures trained staff can be on the scene quickly when emergencies like this occur in developing countries.

 World Vision response

 World Vision commenced a relief response in early July 2011 to address the immediate needs of vulnerable communities affected by drought.